f5devcentral/f5-agility-labs-xc/docs/class1/lab3.rst

 Adding onto the previous labs this will be a walkthrough of the further topics available in the full 4 hour lab.

 The additional topics to be walked through are below which comprise of the orignal course labs 4-7.

-4. Distributed Cloud DNS
+* Lab 4 - Distributed Cloud DNS
-5. Distributed Cloud Observability
+* Lab 5 - Distributed Cloud Observability
-6. Distributed Cloud CDN (Content Delivery Network)
+* Lab 6 - Distributed Cloud CDN (Content Delivery Network)
-7. Distributed Cloud Multi Cloud Network (MCN)
+* Lab 7 - Distributed Cloud Multi Cloud Network (MCN)

 Note Distributed Cloud will be refered to as XC going forward.

 Lab 4: XC DNS:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^